Asian shares fall as US yields hold near 4-month high, earthquake hits

-Markets are also pondering the risk of slower rate cuts ahead of U.S. data and an appearance by the world's most powerful central banker later in the day.
-Oil extended its ascent, while gold prices hit another a record high.
+Europe is set for a subdued open, with EUROSTOXX 50 futures little changed and FTSE futures easing 0.3%.
+Wall Street stock futures were off 0.2% as investors pondered the risk of fewer rate cuts ahead of an appearance from Federal Reserve Chair Jerome Powell and U.S. services and jobs figures due later in the day.

-MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.7%.
-Japan's Nikkei dropped 1%, after a 20% blockbuster rally in the first quarter.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.7%.
+Japan's Nikkei dropped 0.8%, after a 20% blockbuster rally in the first quarter.

-Taiwan's shares skidded 0.8% after a powerful earthquake with a magnitude of 7.2 rocked Taipei, the capital, sparking a tsunami warning for the islands of southern Japan and the Philippines.
+Taiwan's shares skidded 0.5% after a 7.2 magnitude earthquake rocked the island, collapsing buildings, killing at least four people and injuring dozens.

-Shares of the chip giant Taiwan Semiconductor Manufacturing Co fell 1.4% after the company said some facilities were evacuated following the quake.
+Taiwan makes up about 90% of chipmaker TSMC's production.
+The group's shares fell 0.9% after it said

+were evacuated following the quake.
+It later said evacuated employees were beginning to return to work.

-China's blue chips eased 0.3% while Hong Kong's Hang Seng index fell 0.6%, even as a private survey showed that the expansion in the services industry picked up pace in March.
+China's blue chips eased 0.2% while Hong Kong's Hang Seng index fell 0.8%, even as a private sector survey showed the expansion in the services industry picked up pace in March.

 On Wall Street, a recent run of solid U.S. economic data - including an unexpected expansion in the manufacturing sector and the slow easing in the labour market - has stoked doubts about the amount of the Fed easing likely this year and next.